Tech-Recruiter-Justin/Learn_JavaScript/README.md

 - can also be used for accessing arrays/ objects

 ### 1. For Loop
+- for loop inside for lop will run a full cycle whilst the outer cycle runs each time
+- if ... break; word can be used to create a loop exception

 ### 2. While Loop
 ### 3. For ... of Loop
 ### 4. For ... in Loop
 ### 5. Infinite Loop
 - the loop never stops and uses up all the memory available

 ## Syntaxes